CITY OF ALAMO

 |YEAR||CONTAMINANT||HIGHEST SINGLE MEASUREMENT||LOWEST MONTHLY % OF SAMPLES MEETING LIMITS||TURBIDITY LIMITS||UNIT OF MEASURE||SOURCE OF CONSTITUENT|

 TOTAL ORGANIC CARBON (TOC) has no health effects.
-The disinfectant can combine with TOCto form disinfection byproducts.
+The disinfectant can combine with TOC to form disinfection byproducts.
 Disinfection is necessary to ensure that water does not have unacceptable levels of pathogens.
 Byproducts of disinfection include trihalomethanes (THMs) and haloacetic acids (HAA) which are reported elsewhere in this report.
+The percentage of Total Organic Carbon (TOC) removal was measured each month and the system met all TOC removal requirements set, unless a TOC violation is noted in the violations sections.

 |YEAR||CONTAMINANT||AVERAGE LEVEL||MINIMUM LEVEL||MAXIMUM LEVEL||UNIT OF MEASURE||SOURCE OF CONTAMINANT|